mayankgoyani/Zendesk-Ticket-Viewer/README.md

 ```javascript
     npm test
 ```
-7. If all test works start the server using followinf command
+7. If all test cases works start the server using followinf command

 ```javascript
     npm start